UBI-Collective/UBI-DreamTeam-Priorities/.github/ISSUE_TEMPLATE/rip-request.md

 ## Why should we build this?

-This is a breakdown of why you believe the Guild should spend resources to build this idea.
-Does it create revenue?
-Does it benefit the greater Eth ecosystem?
+This is a breakdown of why you believe the Alliance should spend resources to build this idea.
+Does it helps maintain and increase the $UBI value?
+Does it benefit the greater PoH ecosystem?
+Does it improves the way we organize/collaborate/deliberate?
 Does it save humanity?

 ## Anything else you'd like to add?